WICG/turtledove/FLEDGE_k_anonymity_server.md

 mechanism which would enable clients to refresh their parameters per TTL period and obtain a fresh token for each period.

-Similar to low entropy identifiers, `Sign` will require with Anonymous Counting Tokens that the server has a first party identity with the user (a Google Account or other trusted identity provider) for the server to issue tokens.
+Similar to low-entropy identifiers, `Sign` will require with Anonymous Counting Tokens that the server has a first party identity with the user (a Google Account or other trusted identity provider) for the server to issue tokens.